 - Defense Activity for Non-Traditional Education Support funds CLEP and DANTES Subject Standardized Tests exams (one attempt per title).
 Military funding is no longer available for retesting

 The nationally recognized DSST program, formerly known as DANTES Subject Standardized Tests, allows you to earn college credits for learning acquired outside the traditional classroom.
-The UMUC code number is 9357.
-You must enter this number on your exam material if you want your score sent to UMUC.
+The UMGC code number is 9357.
+You must enter this number on your exam material if you want your score sent to UMGC.

 DSST Examination Titles and Course Equivalents

 DSST information is subject to change without notice.

 |DSST Exam Title||Credits||UMGC Equivalent Course or Subject|

 |A History of the Vietnam War||3||HIST 381 (lower level credit only)|

 |Business Ethics and Society||3||BMGT 496 (lower level credit only)|

 |Criminal Justice||3||CCJS 100|